Home > Health & Wellness > Health Library > Roseola

 managed with acetaminophen (such as Tylenol), ibuprofen (such as Advil or

 Motrin), or sponge baths.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 years

 of age because of the risk of